kcaf/VirtualDMScreen/README.md

 https://kcaf.github.io/VirtualDMScreen/

 ##Usage
-Your information is saved locally via localStorage.
-Browser support varies.
+All information, other than images, is saved locally via localStorage.
+Browser support for this tool varies.
 I've tested extensively in Chrome and Firefox.
 If you're on a PC, you're probably using one of these anyway.
 If not, use at your own risk.
 There is an extra file called `map.html`.
 You can open this file in another browser window and click `Combat > Settings > Stream Map View` on your main window to begin streaming the battlemap in real time.

 ##Preview